 Large Ess Small Press is a Toronto publishing house partnership created initially, to publish the work of Paul Snyders.

-We intend to present a rich and diverse catalog for your reading pleasure over time, and have opened with three very different volumes already.
-While you wait to see what curiosities and wonders come next, you may rest assured our (quite irrepressable) laddie of perpetual motion will be capering about and doing writerly tricks here on a regular basis, with photo-journalism and fresh silly rantings, several times a week.
+We intend to present a rich and diverse catalog for your reading pleasure over time, and have opened with three very different volumes.
+While you wait to enjoy our follow-on curiosities and wonders, you may rest assured that our (quite irrepressable) laddie of perpetual motion will be capering about and doing writerly tricks here on a regular basis, with photo-journalism and fresh silly rantings on a regular basis.

 Do please stop-by any time — we aim to entertain, as well as edify, amuse, amaze, and yes, ultimately sell you a thing or two (that you will be very glad indeed, to have).

 Cheers from the whole Large Ess Small Press team!

 Paul Snyders is the launch-author for Large Ess Small Press.

 His poetry collection “Night Song for Cigar-Box Banjo” was released in early spring, 2018.

 His collection of stories, wisdom and edifying foolishness, “Structural Happiness” followed, Fall 2018

 “The Kind of Friend You Need” – a collection of funny short stories about growing up in a 1970s commune was published in the fall of 2019.
 It’s companion volume “On a Crazy Day Like This” is coming soon.

 Three further books, including a heartwarming piece of post eco-crash teen fiction, a second poetry volume and a collection of social philosophy essays are in the production process now, and more (including the world’s first self-help cold war psychological thriller) are presently being crafted.